mlrun/mlrun/docs/projects/create-load-import-project.md

 * You can ensure the project name is unique per user by setting the the `user_project` parameter to `True`.
 ```

-## Load and Run projects from context, git or archive
+## Load and run projects from context, git or archive

 When a project is already created and stored in a git archive you can quickly load and use it with the
 {py:meth}`~mlrun.projects.load_project` method. `load_project` uses a local context directory (with initialized `git`)